Fervidobacterium islandicum: Physiology

-F. islandicum isolate H21 grows in a pH range from 6.0 to 8.0 with an optimum at around 7.2.
+Fervidobacterium islandicum isolate H21 grows in a pH range from 6.0 to 8.0 with an optimum at around 7.2.
 Growth is observed at a temperature range between 40 °C and 80 °C, with an optimum of 70 °C. At a temperature of 65 °C, strain H21 has a doubling time of 150 minutes.

 Culture growth

 Growth of isolate H21 requires low amounts (0.3%) of yeast extract.
 When this is used as a single carbon and energy source, the final cell concentration is 1x107 cells/ml.
 Growth is strongly enhanced by the addition of 0.2% pyruvate, ribose, glucose, maltose, raffinose, starch and, less efficiently, cellulose.
 Final cell concentrations with these additions can range from 2 to 5x108.
 In the presence of glucose, F. islandicum produces the following end products: L(+) lactate, acetate, ethanol, H2 and CO2.
 Isolate H21 shows a sensitivity to common antibiotics, its growth is inhibited by addition of vancomycin, streptomycin, ampicillin, chloramphenicol and rifampicin at 10 $\mu$g/ml.